MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/OS-Features/Accessibility.md

 ---
-title: Accessibility for Windows 10 IoT
+title: Accessibility for Windows IoT Enterprise
 author: rsameser
 ms.author: riameser
-ms.date: 9/15/2021
+ms.date: 10/05/2021
 ms.topic: article
 ms.prod: windows-iot
 ms.technology: iot
-description: Learn about the Accessibility in Windows 10 IoT Enterprise.
+description: Learn about the Accessibility in Windows IoT Enterprise.
 keywords: IoT Enterprise, Accessibility
 ---

-# An Overview of Accessibility for Windows IoT
+# An Overview of Accessibility for Windows IoT Enterprise

 ## Introduction
 Accessibility enables people of all abilities to intuitively and efficiently leverage all the functionalities that your applications or devices offer, regardless of a person interacts with your application or device.